AntonKorn/PDF-Snake/README.md

 # PDF-Snake
+In order to play open [this](https://github.com/AntonKorn/PDF-Snake/releases/download/0.1/Output.pdf) pdf file in chrome or any browser that supports pdf view with javascript

 ## What is it?
 The repository itself is .NET Framework console application that creates pdf file with the game.
 Pdf file can be opened with chrome or any other browser that supports javascript in pdf.
 Only tested in Chrome and Edge.
 Got a lot of insights on what can and can not be done in browser reader from this repo https://github.com/osnr/horrifying-pdf-experiments